Nurbol Zhumaskaliyev

-Nurbol Zhumaskaliyev (Нұрбол Жұмасқалиев, Nūrbol Jūmasqaliev) is a retired Kazakh football attacking midfielder and forward, and former manager of FC Tobol.
+Nurbol Zhumaskaliyev (Нұрбол Жұмасқалиев, Nūrbol Jūmasqaliev; born 11 May 1981) is a Kazakh football coach and a former player who played as an attacking midfielder and forward.
+He is the manager of Tobol and an assistant coach with the Kazakhstan national team.

 Career

 Early career

 At the age of 11, Nurbol was selected for a youth club, Namys (Almaty), which was created to find the most promising talents in the nation.
 His first coach was Talgat Nurmagambetov.

 Club career

 Nurbol started his senior career at FC Akzhayik and played for FC Zhetysu in next season.
 In 2000 Nurbol moved to FC Tobol, where he soon became the club captain.
 He scored 7 goals in European competitions.

 After being sent-off on 16 October 2016 in Tobol's 1–0 defeat to Akzhayik for foul and abusive language, Zhumaskaliyev received a seven-match ban.
 Zhumaskaliyev went on to leave Tobol in December 2016.

 On 30 June 2017, Zhumaskaliyev left Irtysh Pavlodar by mutual consent.

 On 27 December 2018, FC Tobol announced Zhumaskaliyev as their new Sporting Director.